-SON is seeking ownership and recognition of their lands and waters which were dispossessed upon the breaching of Treaty promises.
-The first portion is an Aboriginal title claim to parts of Lake Huron and Georgian Bay bordering the Saugeen (Bruce) Peninsula.
-The second is a claim that the Crown breached its promise to protect the Saugeen (Bruce) Peninsula forever on behalf of SON.
+SON is seeking ownership and recognition of their lands and waters which were dispossessed upon the breaching of Treaty promises (Olthuis Kleer Townshend LLP, 2022).
+The first portion is an Aboriginal title claim to parts of Lake Huron and Georgian Bay bordering the Saugeen (Bruce) Peninsula (Olthuis Kleer Townshend LLP, 2022).
+The second is a claim that the Crown breached its promise to protect the Saugeen (Bruce) Peninsula forever on behalf of SON (Olthuis Kleer Townshend LLP, 2022).

-Ecological Footprint and Biocapacity metrics can be used to determine the value of this territory to prove the environmental significance of this region.
+Ecological Footprint and Biocapacity metrics are used in the National Footprint and Biocapacity Accounts as measurements of a country or the world’s demands and regenerative capacity (Miller et al., 2023).
+They are also utilized in the Metis Nation Ecological Footprint Calculator which calculates the individual Ecological Footprints of the members of this community (Metis Nation of Ontario, 2023).
+This methodology can also be applied on a localized scale to determine the value of this territory and prove its environmental significance.
 Biocapacity measures biologically productive lands that can sustain an Ecological Footprint and is measured in global hectares (gha).
 This would measure the amount of biologically productive land that SON are now seeking recognition of and could potentially be used as evidence as to why they are entitled to these lands and waters.
 This is a unique application of Ecological Footprint methodology which is consistent with the research agenda of the Ecological Footprint Initiative which produces the National Ecological Footprint and Biocapacity Accounts.

 Case Brief - Phase One